Sample Developmental Edit: Before And After Examples

 Independent path

 One final encouragement.
-Notes serve the book, not the ego of the editor.
-A good process respects voice, keeps pressure on the story’s spine, and offers a clear path from messy draft to publishable work.
+Notes serve the book, not the editor’s ego.
+A good process respects voice, keeps pressure on the story’s spine, and gives a clear path from messy draft to publishable work.
 Keep the promise to the reader, page by page, and the revision will carry you to the right finish.

 Frequently Asked Questions